zhangguohan/azure-quick-start-china/201-multiple-vms/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This template allows you to create * Virtual Machines
+This template allows you to create less than 10 Virtual Machines